antarctica/packer-vm-templates/README.md

 Please contact: [felnne@bas.ac.uk](mailto:felnne@bas.ac.uk).

+## Building using a template

+Each Packer template contains the builders that will be used to create one or more VMs (e.g. VirtualBox and VMware), the provisioners that will configure each VM and the post-processors that will export each VM into one or more formats (Vagrant base box, OVA files, VMX packages, etc.).

 ### Requirements

-To build a packer template you will need Packer and any builders/provisioners the template calls.
-In this project we support two builders, VirtualBox and VMware, which you will need installed, provisioning is performed using shell scripts only.
+To build a packer template from this Project you will need Packer plus any builders/provisioners the template uses.

-It is assumed you are using Mac OS X or Linux, install the following:
+It is assumed you are using Mac OS X or Linux, ensure you have the following installed:

 * [Packer](http://www.packer.io/docs/installation.html)
 * [VirtualBox](http://www.virtualbox.org)